thegetty/bronze-guidelines/content/vocabulary/inter-model.md

 tags: vocabulary
 toc: false
 menu: false
 definition: 'Replica in wax obtained from the reusable {% def "mold" %} of an original {% def "model" %}.
 Inter-models are used in indirect {% def "lost-wax casting" %}.
-Inter-models are often slush molded (**fig. 16**, [Case Study 7](/case-studies/7/)).
+Inter-models are often slush molded ({% ref "fig-16" %}, [Case Study 7](/case-studies/7/)).
 One inter-model may vary from another through additions or changes made in the wax before the {% def "investment" %} is applied.'
 lang:
   de: Wachsmodell
   fr: modèle intermédiaire